Augustine Ahinful

 Augustine Ahinful (born 30 November 1974) is a Ghanaian former professional footballer who played as a second striker, notably for Ankaragücü in the Süper Lig.
+He is a Product of Ghana Secondary Technical School(Takoradi).

 Club career

 Ahinful was born in Accra.
 He was the Ghana Premier League topscorer on 1992–93 season with Goldfield Obuasi.
 He played for Borussia Dortmund in Germany, Grasshoppers in Switzerland, União de Leiria and Boavista in Portugal, Venezia in Italy, Ankaragücü and Trabzonspor in Turkey.

 International career

 Ahinful made several appearance for the Ghana national team.
 He participated in the 1993 FIFA World Youth Championship, 1996 Summer Olympics and in the 2000 African Cup of Nations.